Skip Navigation

 Universities

 The college years: a time for innovation, experimentation, and imagination.
-On-campus living presents a special opportunity to reimagine systems and pilot novel ideas.
-And one of the most powerful solutions colleges have embraced is shifting to Plant-Based by Default in dining halls, coffee shops, and all the other ways food is served on campus.
+On-campus living presents an exceptional opportunity to reimagine systems and pilot novel ideas.
+One of the most powerful solutions colleges have adopted is shifting to a plant-based default in dining halls, coffee shops, and other areas where food is served on campus.

-Working with foodservice providers, students can influence a change in food procurement to reflect their campus values, promoting sustainable, inclusive, and plant-forward eating habits on campuses and beyond.
+Working with foodservice providers, students can influence changes in food service to reflect their campus values, promoting sustainable, inclusive, plant-forward dining on campuses and beyond.

-All-you-care-to-eat settings provide an especially ripe opportunity for plant-based defaults to make an impact
+All-you-care-to-eat settings offer a particularly ripe opportunity for plant-based defaults.

-Our research suggests that shifting to plant-based by default more than doubles the amount of plant-based food eaten, while keeping diner satisfaction high.
+Our research suggests that shifting to a plant-based default more than doubles the amount of plant-based food eaten, while maintaining high diner satisfaction.
 Across three different universities, we found that while only 26.9 percent of dishes served were plant-based on control days (meat default), on plant-based default days, 57.6 percent of dishes were.
 Our recent overview of research addressing the effectiveness of nudges further supports the promise of plant-based defaults in these settings.

 What universities are already doing this?